 Though Jamal is fortunate to have a music legacy that stretches beyond his own lifetime as a member of the legendary Batiste Family, he began his prodigious career when he started playing drums at the age of three.
 His professional debut took place two years later at the New Orleans Jazz and Heritage Festival, playing with The Batiste Brothers and on his own in the Kids Tent.
 He has performed at the festival ever since.
 In 2006, Jamal earned a Bachelor’s Degree in Jazz Studies from the University of New Orleans.
 For two years, he held the position of Assistant Band Director at The Batiste Cultural Arts Academy, and is serving as the Minister of Music at Hill of Zion Baptist Church in Metairie, LA.

-More recently, Jamal has brought his talent and expertise to a host of projects, including The Batiste Family endeavor Fathers and Sons of the New Millennium, and a sold-out show at the Aulnay All Blues Festival in France (Jamal also was featured as the cover art for the entire fest.
+More recently, Jamal has made his debut performance at The NAMM Show with his band, Jamal Batiste Band, bringing New Orleans second line and their gumbo music to Anaheim, CA!
+He brought his talent and expertise to a host of projects, including The Batiste Family endeavor Fathers and Sons of the New Millennium, and a sold-out show at the Aulnay All Blues Festival in France Jamal also was featured as the cover art for the entire fest.

 Media on both a local and national level has featured Jamal and his work.
 CNN, CBS Nightly News, USA Today, Ebony, WGNO’s News with a Twist, The Times-Picayune/NOLA.com, Offbeat, and Gambit are just a few outlets where Jamal has recently appeared.
 Jamal played snare drum in Ne-Yo’s video “Never Knew I Needed” from Disney’s Princess and the Frog, and gave a talk at the 2014 Cutting Edge Music Conference about the audition process for his role in Get On Up.